csiro-data-school/python/_episodes/03-expressions.md

 {: .output}

 In this case the above expression is 5 - 3.
 This expression can be broken down into operators and operands.<br/>
-The operator is the `-` and the data are the operands!
+The operator is the `-` and the data are the operands.

+Multiplication
 ~~~
 2 * 3
 ~~~